violaaas/music/arrangements/Shostakovich-Waltz/Recording Plan.md

 ## What are we playing?

-**Barber String Quartet in B minor, Op.
-11  - II.
-Molto Adagio, arranged for four violas**
+**Shostakovich Suite for Variety Orchestra: Waltz No. 2, arranged for 8 violas**

 ## Important Dates